luisalvarez96/MinimalTRN/README.md

 The code is written on R. You can download R here: https://cran.r-project.org/, click on the "base" link under "Subdirectories" and download the latest version of R for your system.
 We recommend working with R-studio, a user friendly IDE you can obtain here: https://posit.co/downloads/.

-The raw and output data can be found on osf: https://osf.io/eh6ps/.
+## Data:
 The data was obtained from [RegulonDB](https://regulondb.ccg.unam.mx/) for E. coli and from [Subtiwiki](https://www.subtiwiki.uni-goettingen.de/v5/welcome) for B. subtilis.
 In the case of E. coli, initially operons are collapsed into single nodes representing Transcriptional Units, in order to avoid looking at "trivial" fibers, for B. subtilis' case there is another type of interaction, sigma factor, this is taken as equal to an activation type of interaction.
+The network is presented as a list of edges, where the rows represent different edges, and the columns represent *Source node*, *Target node* and *Type of regulation*.
+The output data corresponds to the list of (colored) nodes where the *FiberId* column stands for the Fibe to which the respective node belongs (alternatively, its color).
+The raw and output data can be found on osf: https://osf.io/eh6ps/.

+## Code:
 The flow is the following:
 1. Get fibers for the network using the script **fiber.R** from the directory **Code_for_fibers**
 2. Use **Clean_paper.R** to obtain the *Minimal Network* (the core of the original entire network).
 3. Use **circuits.R**, **cycles.R** to find the circuits and the cycles in the network, correspondigly.
 4. The **randomized.R** script is for obtaining a randomized version of the original network that still preserves the degree distribution (i.e. a re-wiring) to know what would be the core structures for randomly generated networks and thus compare the likelihood of the actual observed structures in the real networks arising by chance

-## 1. Code_for_fibers
+### 1. Code_for_fibers

 This is a modification of an older version of the code that were made available on [this](https://github.com/makselab/fibrationSymmetries) repository.
 Most of the changes made were so that it would be easier to work with the rest of the code for the paper.
 (Its important to note that all the C++ scripts need to be on the same directory as **fiber.R**)